-Parents with school-aged kids know that making a year’s worth of school lunches is no joke.
+Parents with school-aged kids know that making school lunch for a year is no joke.
 You need durable containers, non-leaking water bottles that little hands can easily open, and tons and tons of snacks ideas (not to mention some fun snacks that kids like!).
 It’s a lot to think about and prepare for, but it’s definitely worth it when those lunch containers come home empty at the end of the day.

 Step 1: Get a Durable Lunch Bag

 When looking for a lunch bag, paying attention to the interior is just as important as the exterior.
 You’ll want one that’s big enough to hold multiple containers or a bento-style lunch box, with an insulated interior to help keep food cold, in a material that’s easy to wipe down.
 Bags with extra zippered and mesh pockets on the outside are a nice bonus, too!

 Step 2: Invest in Some Awesome Lunch Containers

 There are lots of options out there, from bento-style boxes (great for kindergarten) to containers in all shapes and sizes.
 One thing to keep in mind for your littlest ones’ school lunch: make sure you get containers their little hands can open and close easily on their own!
 Tip: Have a trial run with them before school starts.

 Step 3: Fill Them with Balanced, Healthy Options